The EARLY 1800s

-The first Italian classic method sparkling wine was created in Piedmont.
+The first Italian classic method of sparkling wine was created in Piedmont.
 Way back at the beginning of the 19th century, the counts of Sambuy, influenced by their geographic and cultural proximity to France and its wines, began cultivating a few French grape varieties – primarily Pinot Noir – in Piedmont, to make sparkling wines similar to Champagne.

 After completing his studies in oenology, Carlo Gancia set out for Reims, intending to learn the secrets to the production of Champagne.
-Upon returning home, he and his brother Edoardo launched a small-scale production of Italian Spumante, using the “champenoise” processing techniques.
+Upon returning home, in 1850 he and his brother Edoardo launched a small-scale company, where in 1865 they produced an Italian Spumante using the same “champenoise” processing techniques.

 Convinced that the Piedmontese terroir was perfect for growing grapes for the production of spumante, the F.lli Gancia company began to work and experiment, cultivating Pinot Noir mainly around Canelli, paving the way for numerous other local producers.

-The production of Spumante developed from the beginning of the 20th century thanks to the historical producers of the time.
-They flanked their exports of vermouth with the Piedmontese Metodo Classico and have continued to produce it ever since.
+The production of Spumante developed from the beginning of the 20th century thanks to the Houses of the time.
+They flanked their exports of Vermouth of Torino with the Piedmontese spumante Metodo Classico and have continued to produce it ever since.

 28th FEBRUARY 1990

 The Piedmontese Spumante producers Cinzano, Contratto, Fontanafredda, Gancia, Martini&Rossi, Riccadonna and Vini Banfi undertook a shared commitment to cultivating Pinot Noir and Chardonnay for the production of Spumante wines in Piedmont.

 5th MARCH 1990